-The truth of the matter is that the answer to this question completely depends on the client and the client’s situation.
+The truth is that the answer to this question completely depends on the client and the client’s situation.
 Each fiber has its own advantages and disadvantages.

 Polyester as a carpet fiber has several advantages.
 Polyester carpeting is inherently stain resistant, and it definitely outperforms both nylon and wool in this regard.
 Additionally, polyester carpeting is very soft and also significantly less expensive than either nylon or wool.
 Because of its price advantage, we will tend to see polyester used extensively in newly-built homes, as well as existing homes going on the market.